-Students who engage with this course will develop a broad understanding of many fundamental concepts in planetary science and gain an appreciation for the discoveries and reasoning that informs this understanding.
-Specifically, students will (1) use writing to demonstrate the methodologies and knowledge that characterize the perspectives of planetary scientists - such as astronomers and geologists - in the context of exploring our solar system, (2) obtain their own data - such as images using telescopes, measurements from scale models, and observations of local natural phenomena, (3) use writing to apply the perspective of planetary scientists to critically analyze and interpret their images and quantitative data, (4) communicate their work - through written essays and recorded video presentations - with an audience of educated non-expert peers, and (5) discuss the past and current contributions of planetary scientists with diverse backgrounds and the complexities faced by students and scientists with disabilities - particularly those who are blind or visually impaired.
+This course builds connections between the perspectives of astronomers, geologists, and climate scientists - that is, their ways of thinking, knowing, and doing.
+Specifically, students will (1) use writing to demonstrate the methodologies and knowledge that characterize these perspectives in the context of searching for Earth-like planets in space and in time, (2) obtain their own data - such as images, measurements from scale models, and observations of local natural phenomena, (3) use writing to apply these perspectives to critically analyze and interpret their images and quantitative data, (4) communicate their work - through written essays and recorded video presentations - with an audience of educated non-expert peers, and (5) discuss the past and current contributions of scientists with diverse backgrounds and the complexities faced by students and scientists with disabilities - particularly those who are blind or visually impaired.